kuttyhub/kuttyhub/README.md

 ## About me

-- 🌱 I’m currently learning **Next-Js, Three js, sSocet io**
+- 🌱 I’m currently learning **Three js, Socket io**

 <!-- - 👨‍💻 All of my projects are available at [https://nishanths.dev](https://nishanths.dev) -->

-- 💬 Ask me about **Programming, UI Design, WebDevelopment**
+- 💬 Ask me about **CP-Programming, UI Design, Web Development, Mobile Development**

 - 📫 How to reach me **nishanthsundaraj@outlook.com**

-- 📄 Know about my experiences [Resume Link](https://drive.google.com/file/d/11ejTCZohpsmbUhQxYheh7dqmn_z6nJIA/view?usp=sharing)
+- 📄 Know about my experiences [Resume Link](https://drive.google.com/file/d/1p4zzGv6d_KTGQYzQWPmlyYZBfExwuJij/view)

 - ⚡ Fun fact **I love reading books in the morning with a perfect cup of coffee.
-Also, I am quite addicted to listening songs on Spotify 😊.**
+Also, I am quite addicted to listening songs on Spotify 😊 and playing chess.**
 <br/>
 <hr/>
 <h3 align="left">Connect with me:</h3>